ENOT-AutoDL/onnx2torch/README.md

 If you find an issue, please [let us know](https://github.com/ENOT-AutoDL/onnx2torch/issues)!
 And feel free to create merge requests.

 Please note that this converter covers only a limited number of PyTorch / ONNX models and operations.
-Let us know which models you use or want to convert from onnx to torch [here](https://github.com/ENOT-AutoDL/onnx2torch/discussions).
+Let us know which models you use or want to convert from ONNX to PyTorch [here](https://github.com/ENOT-AutoDL/onnx2torch/issues).

 ## Installation